gmanchon/kampai/README.md

 AFFICHER LE STATUS DU PROJET:
 fetch > clean > preproc > train > push > pred > perf > validate
 check prev step is ok
+- how to retrieve the name of the package
+- inject sample notebook using the projet inject in json using popular wheel templating lib

+- command starting a python maze allowing to trigger commands or deployments or at least vizualize status

+- make the terminal engaging, gamification on project perf ?

 # install